jimmycuadra/shellwords/README.md

 # Shellwords

-Shellwords provides a function to manipulate strings according to the word parsing rules of the UNIX Bourne shell.
+Shellwords provides functions to manipulate strings according to the word parsing rules of the UNIX Bourne shell.
+It is based on [the Ruby module of the same name](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/shellwords/rdoc/Shellwords.html).

 ## Installation